cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 This procedure recovered my cluster successfully 🎉

 I really think it was not going to make it.
+Quorum loss is pretty much the worst-case scenario for a Raft cluster, and the lack of documentation out there made me think this just was not possible for CockroachDB.

 My understanding is this method does **not** guarantee the ACID data consistency I had before I lost quorum, but at this point I do not care.
 I will take a corrupt row over losing the entire database (and so far, I have found no issues!)

 ## The lesson

-Just backup your data, so you don't need to waste an afternoon combing the internet for an obscure blog post like this one!
+**Just backup your data**, so you don't need to waste an afternoon combing the internet for an obscure blog post like this one!

-When renewing nodes, make sure you also decommission them before shutting them down.
+When rotating machines, **make sure you decommission nodes** them before shutting them down.

 If, like me, you fail at all that, then know that the `cockroach` CLI has a very handy recovery toolkit, even if they do not publicise it (my guess is it is dangerous enough